houpjs/houp-docs/docs/getting_started.md

 title: Getting Started
 ---

-Houp(hook up) is a simple, fast, and reliable solution for sharing state across multiple components.
+Houp (hook up) is a simple, fast, and reliable solution for sharing a hook's state across multiple components.
 Whether you're working on a new project or an existing one, integrating Houp is straightforward.
-It doesn't matter how the state is created or managed — Houp focuses solely on sharing it.
+It doesn't matter how the hook is created or managed — Houp focuses solely on sharing it.

 ## Installation